Etusivu » For Applicants » Guidelines and Online service

 References are included in the number of the pages.
 In the references, clearly state the title of the article, year published and the publication, the first and last publisher as well as any link to the relevant publication.

-2. CV of the group leader in Finnish National Board on Research Integrity TENK format, maximum of 3 pages
+2. CV of the group leader in Finnish National Board on Research Integrity TENK format, maximum of 3 pages.
+For consortium projects, TENK format CVs for all main contractors, maximum 3 pages per main contractor.

-3. List of publications of the group leader (the 10 most relevant with regard to the project for which funding is being applied for)
+3. List of publications of the group leader (the 10 most relevant with regard to the project for which funding is being applied for).
+For consortium projects, publication lists of all main contractors (up to 10 most relevant to the project applied for/main contractor).

 Please provide the following for applications for a grant for culture, art or other project: